Handy Discusses the Pros and Cons of Being Self Employed

 - Virtually no guarantee of money or work – Unlike regular 9 to 5 employees, freelancers don’t have a fixed workflow.
 You accept work when clients have work for you.
 Some months may leave you worse off than minimum wage employees while others may put corporate salaries to shame.
 You need excellent money management skills since your finances will fluctuate tremendously.

 - Isolation – Regular work environments are social hubs where you get human contact and share work experiences with your peers.
-As a freelancer, you may spend your days without human interaction for days or even weeks.
+As a freelancer, virtual environments you may spend your days without human interaction for days or even weeks.
 However, if you own a small cafe, retail store, etc. you don’t have to worry about that.

 Handy believes that you should consider all the factors carefully before you decide between a regular job or self-employment.
 Each has its own perks and drawbacks.
 Discuss the topic with your peers or people who are in both fields to get information from their first-hand experience and make a better decision.